eledot/Blitwizard/README-build.txt

 Put the contents of a recent FFmpeg tarball (check http://ffmpeg.org/) into src/ffmpeg/ - the tarball has a main folder named "ffmpeg-XX" inside in which the contents are located.
-Extract the contents directly, without the ffmpeg-XX folder around them.
+Extract the contents directly, without the ffmpeg-XX folder being parent of them, into src/ffmpeg/.

 Please note the FFmpeg version you use at this point is NOT that important.
-If you pick another (e.g. more recent) FFmpeg version for the runtime binaries you pass along with blitwizard, it shouldn't make any difference.
+If the FFmpeg version used at runtime differs, it usually doesn't make any difference.
+If it ever does for you, please drop us a note so we can add information about it here!